rj-may/math4610/software_manual/backSolve.md

 **Input:** A matrix (2 dimensional list), and a vector (list), such that it is the eliminated Ax=b

-**Output:** This routine returns a single precision value for the number of decimal digits that can be represented on the computer being queried.
+**Output:** This routine returns a vector solution to the system of equations.

 **Usage/Example:**